datacommonsorg/api-r/README.md

 # Pre-release Data Commons R API Client
-This is a beta library.
-Support is scheduled to stop on Sept 30.
-The official release is coming soon.
+Thank you for your interest in the Data Commons R API Client.
+This library is currently in beta mode, but we will release and switch support to an official release soon.

 This R API Client facilitates querying the [DataCommons.org](https://datacommons.org) Open Knowledge Graph from R.